-- 1. Remove the battery assembly from the DPV and also the test port plug from the nose, using an 11/16" socket. - 2.
-Remove the screw from the small plate next to the connectors on the tail section.
+- 1. Remove the battery assembly from the DPV and also the test port plug from the nose, using an 9/16" socket. - 2.
+Remove the single screw just below the battery connectors on the tail section.
 This will allow air to flow freely between the tail and body.
 Failing to remove this screw can give a false indication of a leak. - 3.
 Install the body onto the tail section and install the lock strips as usual. - 4.
 Install the test gauge into the test port only hand snug.
 Over tightening the fitting can damage the anodizing and lead to corrosion at the test port. - 5.
-Pressurize the DPV to 3-5 psi with a bicycle pump or similar.
+Pressurize the DPV to 3-5 psi with a bicycle pump or similar. - 6.
+If a leak is suspected, the DPV should be immersed in water during the pressure test.
+It will be significantly buoyant with the battery removed. - 7.
+When finished, vent the body with the relief valve on the gauge assembly and remove it.
+Reinstall the test port plug and the screw next to battery connectors.